The Teradata Hash Index Guide

 • A hash index must have a Primary Index; a Single Table Join Index can be created with or without a primary index if a table is column-partitioned (as column stores on Teradata never have a Primary Index)

-Here is an example for creating a Hash Ordered Hash Index:
+This is an example of creating a Hash Ordered Index:

 BY (COL1) ORDER BY HASH